Quick Summary: Japan Trip Prep at a Glance

 3. Pocket WiFi rental: Rent a portable hotspot (covers multiple devices, heavier to carry).

-Book restaurant reservations: Popular restaurants in Tokyo and Kyoto book out 2-4 weeks in advance.
-Use Tabelog (Japanese review site, similar to Yelp), Hitachi Restaurant Reservation, or ask your hotel concierge for recommendations.
+☐ Book restaurant reservations: Popular restaurants in Tokyo and Kyoto book out 2-4 weeks in advance.
+Use Tabelog (Japan’s largest review site, similar to Yelp), TableCheck or Pocket Concierge (English-friendly booking for mid- to high-end restaurants), or ask your hotel concierge for recommendations.
 High-end sushi and kaiseki require advance bookings; casual ramen shops accept walk-ins.

-Finalize remaining accommodation: Complete bookings for cities beyond the first 2-3 nights.
+☐ Finalize remaining accommodation: Complete bookings for cities beyond the first 2-3 nights.
 Read recent reviews, confirm cancellation policies, and clarify check-in times.
-Japanese hotels often have strict 3 PM check-in / 11 AM checkout times.
+Many Japanese hotels set check-in around 3 PM and checkout around 11 AM, though exact times vary by property — always confirm with your booking.

 1 Week Before Departure (7 Days Out)